Good Habits For Breast Health To Start In Your Twenties

 Current guidelines recommend that women start having annual mammograms from the age of about 50, and depending on your family history that age might be slightly younger.
 But we shouldn’t wait until 50 before we start taking our breast health seriously.
 In my opinion, if we develop good habits now in terms of self-checks and becoming in tune with what our version of “normal” looks like, then we will be in a far better position down the track.

 The good news is the New Zealand Breast Cancer Foundation agrees with me (sorry I’m an icon) and suggests that young women in their twenties (that’s us!!) should become familiar with their current breast shape, size and what they feel like.
-Therefore I think it would be very chic, clever and responsible of us if we start doing the following NZBCF checks now and make it a habit for life.
+Therefore I think it would be very chic, clever and responsible if we started doing the following checks now and make it a habit for life.

 The New Zealand Breast Cancer Foundation use the acronym T.L.C.